Adyen/adyen-prestashop/README.md

 (\*) You noted this down when you Set up Adyen Customer Area.

+## Deprecation strategy
+Whenever a not private function or property is tagged deprecated, please be aware that in the next major release it will be permanently removed.

 ## Support
 You can create issues on our PrestaShop Repository.
 In case of specific problems with your account, please contact  <a href="mailto:support@adyen.com">support@adyen.com</a>.